grafana/gel-app/README.md

 ### Build Frontend

+If you run into an issue with the following two steps, try deleting the `yarn.lock` file and running `yarn install` again.
+If that does not work, ask Ryan for help in the `#gel` slack channel.

 1. `yarn install`
 2. `yarn dev`.
-If you run into an issue, try deleting the `yarn.lock` file and running `yarn install` again.
-If that does not work, ask Ryan for help in the #gel channel.

 ### Build Go Backend